Hubert Walter: Bishop and archbishop

 Soon after his appointment, Walter accompanied the king on the Third Crusade, going ahead of the king directly from Marseille to the Holy Land in a group that included Baldwin of Forde, Archbishop of Canterbury, and Ranulf de Glanvill.
 The group left Marseille in August 1190, and arrived at Acre two months later.
 While on crusade, he was praised by his fellow crusaders, and acted as Richard's principal negotiator with Saladin for a peace treaty.
 After the conclusion of the treaty with Saladin, Walter was in the first band of pilgrims that entered Jerusalem.
 Saladin entertained Walter during his stay in Jerusalem, and the Englishman succeeded in extracting a promise from Saladin that a small group of Western clergy would be allowed to remain in the city to perform divine services.
-Walter subsequently led the English army back to England after Richard's departure from Palestine, but in Sicily he heard of the king's capture, and diverted to Germany.
-He, along with William of Sainte-Mère-Eglise, was among the first of Richard's subjects to find the king at Ochsenfurt where he was being held.
-In April 1193 he returned to England to raise the king's ransom.
-Richard wrote to his mother, Queen Eleanor of Aquitaine, that Walter should be chosen for the see of Canterbury, as well as to the monks of the cathedral chapter, and soon after Walter's return to England, he was duly elected archbishop of Canterbury, having been translated to the see on 29 May 1193.
+Walter subsequently led the English army back to England after Richard departed from Palestine, but in Sicily he heard of the king's capture, and diverted to Germany.
+He, along with William of Sainte-Mère-Eglise, was among the first of Richard's subjects to find the king at Ochsenfurt, where he was being held.
+In April 1193, he returned to England to raise the king's ransom.
+Richard wrote to his mother, Eleanor of Aquitaine, that Walter should be chosen for the see of Canterbury, as well as to the monks of the cathedral chapter, and soon after Walter's return to England, he was duly elected archbishop of Canterbury, having been translated to the see on 29 May 1193.
 He was chosen as archbishop without consultation from the bishops, who normally claimed the right to help decide the new archbishop.
 He received his pallium, the symbol of his archiepiscopal authority, from Pope Celestine III and was ceremonially enthroned at Canterbury on 7 November 1193.